oxenprogrammer/oxenprogrammer/README.md

 <prev>

-- 🌱 I’m currently `improving both my technical and professional skills` at Microverse Remote Program.
+- 🌱 I’m currently `improving both my technical and professional skills` at [Microverse](https://www.microverse.org/).
 - I have two years professional experience with Angular 2+, and one year with NodeJs.
 - 🤔 I’m looking for new opportunities especially with JavaScript and Ruby Frameworks.
 - 💬 Ask me about anything
-- 📫 How to reach me: emmy1000okello@gmail.com
+- 📫 Send me a professional email at: emmy1000okello@gmail.com
 - ⚡ Checkout my [Portfolio Website](http://emanuel-okello.me/portfolio-client/)

 </prev>